Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 So, it’s important to have a backup plan in an emergency.
 For example, you can use a battery-powered UPS (uninterruptible power supply) to keep your live streaming equipment running for a few hours.
 You can also use a generator to power your equipment if the power is out for an extended period.

 This is especially important if you’re an enterprise or OTT platform that’s launching a paid live stream to a massive audience.
 The last thing you want is to be troubleshooting your issues when the stream has already started.
-So, make sure you’re prepped for such issues beforehand.
+So, make sure you’re prepared for such issues beforehand.

 10 Ways to Troubleshoot Live Streaming Issues